Awinmul

 The Awinmul were an indigenous Australian people of the Northern Territory.

 Country

-The Awinmul1's traditional lands covered an estimated 1,800 mi2 of land from Brocks Creek to the Edith River and the headwaters of the Mary and Fergusson rivers.
+The Awinmul's traditional lands covered an estimated 1,800 mi2 of land from Brocks Creek to the Edith River and the headwaters of the Mary and Fergusson Rivers.

 History

 A long and intense drought struck their region in the early 20th century, resulting in a drastic reduction of the Awinmul.
 The remnant of survivors were subsequently absorbed by the Wulwulam.